-To have a meaningful class, everyone needs to arrive for Zoom sessions on time and prepared.
-Attendance will be taken daily.
-Excessive absences, tardiness, early departure, or distractions may result in a 10 point deduction to your final grade, per day missed.
-If you miss class, a recording may be available on Canvas in the Zoom/Cloud Recordings area, but please also check in with colleagues for notes.
-Likewise, your regular presence is expected on Canvas outside of regular class time--watching videos, reading content, interacting with colleagues' posts, etc. Minimally, you should log into Canvas several times per week to catch announcements and see what's happening in class.
+Attendance will be taken.
+Excessive absences, tardiness, early departure, or distractions may result in a 15 point deduction to your final grade, per day missed.
+Classes will not be regularly recorded to protect our collective privacy.
+If you miss class, please check in with colleagues for notes.
+Likewise, your regular presence is expected on Canvas.